Civitavecchia (Rome), Italy

 Gaeta, Italy

-Your first port of call is Gaeta, a popular destination set on a headland that juts out towards the Gulf of Gaeta, within the Lazio region of southern Italy.
-Apart from the beautiful beach, the key attraction in this historical seaside town is Montagna Spaccata (Split Mountain), a natural sea grotto and 11th century sanctuary.
-According to local legend, the miraculous rock split was created when God sent a lightning bolt that formed three giant cracks in the mountain, which dramatically plunges into the sea.
+Your first port of call is Gaeta, a popular destination within the Lazio region of southern Italy set on a headland that juts out towards the Gulf of Gaeta.
+Apart from the beautiful beach, the key attraction in this historic seaside town is Montagna Spaccata (Split Mountain), a natural sea grotto and 11th-century sanctuary.
+According to local legend, the miraculous rock split at the moment of Christ’s crucifixion, creating three giant cracks in the mountain, which dramatically plunges into the sea.

 Salerno, Italy

-Located in the lovely Campania region of southern Italy, Salerno boasts a rich history that dates back to ancient times, influenced by a variety of civilisations that covers the Greek, Roman and Norman eras.
+Located in the lovely Campania region of southern Italy, Salerno boasts a rich history that dates back to ancient times and has been influenced by a variety of civilisations over the Greek, Roman and Norman eras.
 You’ll find this a captivating destination that combines historical richness, natural beauty and vibrant culture, making it an appealing spot for visitors and locals alike.

 Nestled on Sicily’s eastern shores, the picturesque town of Giardini Naxos reveals stunning views of the Ionian Sea and Mount Etna, the fabled active volcano.
-This seaside town is known for its beautiful sandy beaches, clear aquamarine waters and a vibrant waterfront promenade lined with restaurants, shops, and cafés popular with locals and visitors alike.
+This seaside town is known for its beautiful sandy beaches, clear aquamarine waters and a vibrant waterfront promenade lined with restaurants, shops, and cafés.
 Giardini Naxos also harbours a rich tapestry of history, with archaeological sites dating back to ancient Greek and Roman times and is near to the esteemed Taormina Archaeological Park.
+It is also the gateway to the exclusive resort of Taormina, perched on the side of the mountain above.
+One of Italy’s most popular summer destinations, it draws the rich and famous from around the world to its luxury hotels and fine dining restaurants.

 Trapani, Sicily, Italy

-Today, you’ll return to Italy, with a port of call on the magnificent Island of Sicily and Trapani, a charming port city that boasts stunning Mediterranean views and a rich Sicilian cultural heritage.
-Take a stroll through the picturesque Old Town, where you’ll discover quaint narrow streets lined with historic buildings, traditional markets, and tantalising eateries that tempt with local delicacies such as freshly-caught seafood and the world-famous Sicilian pastry, cannoli.
+Today, you’ll return to Italy, with a port of call on the magnificent island of Sicily.
+Trapani is a charming port city that boasts stunning Mediterranean views and a rich Sicilian cultural heritage.
+Take a stroll through the picturesque Old Town, where you’ll discover quaint narrow streets lined with historic buildings, traditional markets, and tantalising eateries that tempt with local delicacies such as freshly caught seafood and the world-famous Sicilian pastry, cannoli.

 Cagliari, Sardinia, Italy